tern-tools/tern/README.md

 # Welcome to the Tern Project

 Tern is an inspection tool to find the metadata of the packages installed in a container image.
 It runs scripts from the "command library" against the container and collates the information into a Bill of Materials (BOM) report.
-Tern gives you a deeper understanding of your container's bill of materials so you can make better decisions about your container based infrastructure, integration and deployment strategies.
+Tern gives you a deeper understanding of your container's bill of materials so you can make better decisions about your container based infrastructure, integration, and deployment strategies.

 ## Table of Contents
 - [FAQ](/docs/faq.md)